Generator Starts Then Stops Immediately – Why?

-Check if NO water in the radiator
+Check if there is water in the radiator

 Example of coolant sensor:

-Example of coolant sensor terminals:
+Example of coolant sensor with bent terminal:

-Oil pressure switch failure –Control Panel display will show ‘low oil pressure warning’
+Oil pressure switch failure – control panel display will show ‘low oil pressure warning.’

-Example of oil sender pressure switch
+Example of oil sender pressure switch:

-Replace the failed oil pressure switch as example above and all should be well again.
+Replace the failed oil pressure switch as per the example above and all should be well again.

 PowerContinuity are here to help the world of power 24/7